Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Results and Discussion

+For (i), we randomly sample $10$ \silverintents from the train set of each of the $10$ folds.
+For each silver label we sample $2$ utterances mapped to it ($200$ < utterance, \silverintents> pairs overall).
+For half of the pairs, we randomly replace the silver label with one of the other \oracleintents (thus, obtaining negative pairs).
+We asked $3$ annotators to annotate whether a given pair of texts has a similar intent or meaning, and took the majority vote as the ground-truth (see more details in Appendix~\ref{sec:pair_task_description}).
+The accuracy of the Oracle on this data is $0.85$.

-To assess the accuracy of this mapping we randomly select from each fold and for each evaluated method $5$ pairs of <\predictedintents, \predictedoracleintents> where \predictedoracleintents are part of the \silverintents ($200$ pairs overall).
-We asked $3$ annotators to annotate whether a given pair of texts has a similar intent or meaning, and took the majority vote as the ground-truth.
-A detailed description of the task is in Appendix~\ref{sec:pair_task_description}.
-The accuracy of the Oracle on these data is $0.89$. \footnote{We note that on average, $38\%$ of \predictedintents are not matched to \silverintents by the Oracle, split between cases of low confidence by the Oracle, or cases where the \predictedoracleintents aren't part of the \silverintents.}
+For (ii), we randomly select from each fold and for each evaluated method $5$ pairs of < \predictedintents, \predictedoracleintents> where \predictedoracleintents are part of the \silverintents ($200$ pairs overall).
+We use the same annotation task as in (i).
+The accuracy of the Oracle on these data is $0.86$.\footnote{1.
+We note that on average for $24\%$ of \predictedintents the Oracle is not confident, and for an additional $18\%$ the \predictedoracleintents are not part of the \silverintents.
+2. For one of the methods there were less than $5$ pairs, so the overall number of pairs is $199$.}

 \textbf{Consistency over \logsdataset{} test.} To recall, we evaluate methods on the \emph{test} set w.r.t \silverintents induced from the \emph{train} set.
 Here, we would like to examine the consistency of the Oracle's predictions between the sets which also implies the representativeness of the \silverintents for the entire data.
-We do that by inferring the Oracle over the test set of each fold to produce \predictedintents (which are also trivially \predictedoracleintents) and compare them to \silverintents.
-We iterate over clusters of intents in descending prevalence and use the same stopping-condition criteria as was done on the train set.
+We do that by inferring the Oracle over the test set of each monthly fold to produce clusters around \oracleintents.
+We then rank them by prevalence and accumulate them to define the \predictedintents (which are also trivially \predictedoracleintents), as was done to induce \silverintents on the train set.
 The results are presented in Table~\ref{table:oracle_consistency}.
-The Oracle achieves a weighted-f1 of $0.765$, demonstrating reasonable consistency between the train and test split in each fold.
+The Oracle achieves a weighted-f1 of $0.795$, demonstrating reasonable consistency between the train and test split in each fold.
 This also can be considered an upper limit of success for other methods.

-Overall, the above evaluation has shown that the Oracle performs well in matching utterances to intents, and that \silverintents are relatively representative.
+Overall, the above evaluation has shown that the Oracle performs well in matching utterances and \predictedintents to intents, and that \silverintents are relatively representative.